HMProenca/robust-rules-for-prediction-and-description/chapter-4-predictive-rule-lists-experiments/README.md

 # Interpretable multiclass classification by MDL-based rule lists
 This repository contains the code for all the experiments in Chapter 3 and of the paper  [Interpretable multiclass classification by MDL-based rule lists.
 Hugo M. Proença, Matthijs van Leeuwen.
 (2019) ](https://arxiv.org/abs/1905.00328).

-NOTE: this code was inserted here and it is outdated, thus, for the most recent version of the code for Predictive Rule Lists please refer to https://github.com/HMProenca/MDLRuleLists.
+NOTE: this code is outdated but it was inserted here for reproducibility reasons, thus, for the most recent version of the code for Predictive Rule Lists please refer to [https://github.com/HMProenca/RuleList](https://github.com/HMProenca/RuleList).
+.